 INSPIRE is in the news again this week with another great piece by Ambar Espinoza and Elizabeth Harrison of Rhode Island Public Radio, telling the story of early environmental results from the construction of Deepwater Wind’s Block Island Wind Farm.
 Features Professors Jim Miller and Bob Kenney of URI Graduate School of Oceanography and INSPIRE’s very own Jeanine Boyle.
 This marks the second time this week that our company has been featured in reports by Rhode Island Public Radio.

-Deepwater Wind contracted Rhode Island-based INSPIRE Environmental to conduct a range of environmental assessments that helped secure permits to build the Block Island Wind and the underwater cable.
-Much of this work continues as the Block Island Wind Farm moves into its next phase of producing electricity.
+Deepwater Wind contracted Rhode Island-based INSPIRE Environmental to conduct a range of environmental assessments that helped secure permits to build the Block Island Wind Farm and its underwater cable.
+Much of this work continues as the Block Island Wind Farm moves into its next phase of electricity production.

 Rhode Island Public Radio reporter Ambar Espinoza recently joined INSPIRE scientists on one of our monthly fish-trawl surveys in the vicinity of Block Island Wind Farm.
 Read all about the great work that INSPIRE is performing for the nation’s first offshore wind turbine array.

 The nation’s first offshore wind farm off the coast of Block Island will start producing electricity any day now.
 It’s a pilot project that will change the way the people on this small island power their homes and businesses.
 They’ve relied on importing diesel fuel up to this point.Today we bring you a story about another group that has a stake in this project: fishermen.
 A small crew of fishermen has been working with scientists to gather data and learn how fishing will or won’t change around the wind turbines.